 If you have undergone surgery that involves removal of both the cervix and uterus, you need to inquire from a doctor if the Pap smear test is necessary.
-The routine Pap test will no longer be necessary if a hysterectomy procedure eliminates the non-cancerous lesions.
+The routine PAP Smear near me will no longer be necessary if a hysterectomy procedure eliminates the non-cancerous lesions.
 A Pap routine test may continue if the procedure removes a cancerous or a precancerous lesion.

-There is no doubt that taking a Pap smear test is highly beneficial to you as a woman because it helps you know and understands what is going on in your cervical region and the entire reproductive system.
-One of the most important reasons why a Pap smear test is necessary is to allow you to know if there are any cancerous cells in your cervix that can lead to cervical cancer.
+Taking a Pap smear test is undoubtedly helpful to you as a woman because it helps to know and understand what is going on in your cervical region and the entire reproductive system.
+One of the most important reasons why a Pap smear test is necessary is to allow you to know In case any cancerous cell is present in your cervix which could lead to cervical cancer.
 If you discover that they are there, you can do something to remove them before they develop into cervical cancer.